High Achievers’ Internship program at A2I2

 Under the leadership of Alfred Deakin Professor Svetha Venkatesh, PRaDA has been recognised internationally for its groundbreaking work in machine learning and pattern recognition in sectors as diverse as surveillance, social media and health.

-DSTIL, led by Professor Kon Mouzakis, has transformed complex ideas into user-friendly software systems, including mobile and web applications.
+DSTIL, led by Alfred Deakin Professor Kon Mouzakis, has transformed complex ideas into user-friendly software systems, including mobile and web applications.

 Combining the multi-disciplinary expertise of both PRaDA and DSTIL makes A2I2 the ideal partner to help industry, government and community take full advantage of the benefits AI offers.

-How the organization impacts and benefits the community
+How the organisation impacts and benefits the community

 The Applied Artificial Intelligence Institute (A2I2) transforms industries and improves lives by implementing safe, effective uses of AI and exploring new frontiers in AI research.